bcwan/CompoundPower/README.md

 * [Inspiration](#inspiration)

 ## General info
-A Django, React, Redux, and PostgreSQL application where users can set financial goals and play with financial calculators.
+A Django, React, Redux, and PostgreSQL application where users can set financial goals and calculate future goals with financial calculators.

 [Live Link]()